doc-ai/tensorio-ios/README.md

 *file*

-The *file* field is a string value that contains the name of your TensorFlow lite model file.
+The *file* field is a string value that contains the name of your TF Lite model file.
 It is the file with the *.tflite* extension that resides at the top level of your model bundle folder.

 This field is required.